What Happens When the IRA Beneficiary is a Trust?

-- spendthrift protection- the beneficiaries protected from his or her own spending proclivities
+- Spendthrift protection- the beneficiaries are protected from overspending the assets

-- creditor protection or asset protection so that the beneficiary’s creditors cannot get to the trust assets
+- Creditor protection or asset protection so that the beneficiary’s creditors cannot take (or have access to) the trust assets

-- dead hand control- instead of worrying about what happens after you're gone, where an IRA beneficiary could bust the IRA and take all the IRA assets out at his or her discretion, you allow the trustee of the trust to make that decision over when and how to distribute the IRA benefits
+- "Dead hand control"- Instead of worrying about what happens after you're gone and if your IRA beneficiary could bust the IRA and take all the IRA assets out at his or her discretion, you allow the trustee of the IRA trust to oversee the decisions over when and how to distribute the IRA funds.

 Click here for more information.